mrJontismo/packer-debian/README.md

 # packer-debian
-Packer templates for Debian in Proxmox.
+Debian templates built with Packer for Proxmox.
 Remember to add file `variables.pkrvars.hcl` into the root of this repo.
 The file should contain:
 ```text
 proxmox_api_url = "your-proxmox-host"